-Last week, one of the participants in my Zumba class fell.
-She has a bad habit of attending class intoxicated and has had her gym membership revoked at a few other places where I teach.
-Typically, staff at this location deny her entry if she’s extremely drunk, but she must have slipped by them this time.
+Last week, one of the participants in my Zumba class fell during class.
+She has a history of attending under conditions that have led to her membership being revoked at a few other locations where I teach.
+Usually, staff at this location screen for this and deny entry when someone appears unable to participate safely, but she must have slipped by them this time.

 She mentioned she had forgotten her knee brace, so I immediately took mine off and wrapped it around her knee.
 Once she felt stable, I asked if she could continue, and she said yes.
 I had a few people stand near her to keep an eye on her, and she was able to finish the class without further issues.